Parent/Guardian Workshop: Feb 20, 2019Richard Montgomery HS7:00-8:30 pm

 Special Education Summit: April 27, 2019Quince Orchard HS8:15 am-1:00 pm

 Office of Special EducationMr.
 Kevin E. Lowndes, Associate Superintendent: (240) 740-3042

-The Mission of the Department of Special Education Services (DSES) is to provide, implement, and monitor the delivery of a seamless continuum of services for students with disabilities from birth through age 21, to prepare for career, college, and community readiness.
+The Mission of the Office of Special Education (OSE) is to provide, implement, and monitor the delivery of a seamless continuum of services for students with disabilities from birth through age 21, to prepare for career, college, and community readiness.
 OSE supports schools to ensure the success of every student with disabilities by supporting families through the IEP process and in their student’s education.
 MCPS provides a free appropriate public education (FAPE) to all students with disabilities in need of special education and related services.

 MCPS Services to Support Families

 አማርኛ | 中文 | français | 한국어 | español | tiếng Việt